SAIKIRANN226/AWS_DevOps_Notes/Overview.md

 - Port number of sonarqube is 9000.
 - Sonar-project.properties ?
 - Quality Gates in sonarqube (We keep some standards) ?
+- If quality gates failed, should we fail the pipeline and inform developers to fix this code ?
+YES
+- So we should keep a condition in pipeline (Sonar-project.properties) to fail the pipeline "sonar.qualitygate.wait=true" node modules comes from internet, so NO need to scan node_modules directory here, so we put this line of code in properties "sonar.exclusions=node_modules**
 - What is multi branch pipeline ?
 We are using multi branch pipeline in jenkins.
 - What is Jenkins shared library ?
 What is the process ?
 - For example developers are the owner of the catalogue repository, but jenkinsfile will be managed by the DevOps engineer only.
 So DevOps engineer doing frequent changes in devops repo (Catalogue) is not good.
 For this only we have jenkins shared library (Centralized pipeline).
 For example if we have 20 repos we need to write same jenkinsfile for every repo, instead we can create and maintain the shared library repo (Groovy code, reusable pipeline steps).
 We can keep all multiple pipelines in jenkins shared library for different languages and deployment platforms.